 '''

-getSegments(hmms, cluster = TRUE, classes = NULL)
+getSegments(hmms, cluster = TRUE, classes = NULL, exclude.regions = NULL)

 '''

-hmms A list of aneuHMM or aneuBiHMM objects or files that contain such objects.

-similarity in their CNV-state.

-classes A vector with class labels the same length as hmms.
-If supplied, the clustering will be ordered optimally with respect to the class labels (see Rearrange Joseph).
+hmms A list of aneuHMM or aneuBiHMM objects or a character vector of files that con- tains such objects. cluster Either TRUE or FALSE, indicating whether the samples should be clustered by similarity in their CNV-state. classes A vector with class labels the same length as hmms.
+If supplied, the clustering will be ordered optimally with respect to the class labels (see RearrangeJoseph). exclude.regions A GRanges with regions that will be excluded from the computation of the clus- tering.
+This can be useful to exclude regions with artifacts.